Develop your understanding of the rapidly evolving and exciting theory of finance

 This Summer School course serves as an introduction to the core concepts in finance.
 You will learn the nature and workings of financial markets and their use by corporations, investors and others, and the relevance of theory for financial and investment decision making.
 You will acquire skills in modern valuation techniques, including the pricing of fixed-income securities, equities and derivatives.

-- the basic principles of finance; the time value of money, the notion of compound interest, the definition of the internal rate of return, the valuation of financial instruments and the perpetual growth model.
+The basic principles of finance and finance theory; the time value of money, the notion of compound interest, the definition of the internal rate of return, the valuation of financial instruments and the perpetual growth model.

 Workshops will use case studies, structured discussions and in-class exercises to demonstrate the application of concepts as you learn.
 You will also be expected to complete private study and exam preparation work outside of your scheduled classes.

 A guest speaker programme, with presentations from high profile financial institutions, will put the course material into a practical context.

 Suggested credit level: 3 – 4 US / 7.5 ECTS credits.
 Your home institution will determine how much credit is awarded

 Entry requirements: A level maths (grade B or above) or equivalent